MohitD017/Forensic_Data_Retrieval_System/README.md

 ## Contributing

 Contributions are welcome!
-Please see `CONTRIBUTING.md` for guidelines.
+Feel free to open issues or pull requests for bug fixes, improvements, or new features.

 ## License